01 August 2019

 When Tysvær Wind Farm is fully operational, it will produce enough low-carbon electricity to power the equivalent of 8,750 Norwegian homes per year, displacing an estimated 8,000 tonnes CO2e - the equivalent of removing 2,500 cars from the road.

 All GIG investments must pass through a robust green impact assessment process before they can be approved.
 Every approved investment is subject to detailed green impact monitoring, spanning all aspects of its green performance.
-Find out more in our Green Investment Handbook.
+Find out more about our impact and measurement.

 Eric is responsible for the origination, acquisition and development of renewable energy projects across EMEA for Green Investment Group.
 Eric specialises in the Nordics, and has been involved in four successfully closed Nordic transactions in the past three years.